 The most common reason why your car is not charging the battery is actually because of a worn-out or damaged alternator.

-You can carefully tap it with a hammer while the car engine is running while checking it with a multimeter on the car battery to see if the voltage is changing.
+You can carefully tap it with a hammer while the car engine is running while checking it with a multimeter on the car battery to see if the voltage is within the charging range.

-If the voltage change and go back to normal when you tap it lightly with a hammer while the car is running – the Carbon brushes are worn out and needs to be replaced in the alternator, or the whole alternator.
+If the voltage changes and go back to normal when you tap it lightly with a hammer while the car is running, that means the carbon brushes are worn out and need to be replaced in the alternator.
+Alternatively, you could replace the entire alternator.

 Sometimes there is an electrical problem in the alternator, and even if the voltage does not change, it might be damaged.